KurtSmith/GithubSearch/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### Room for improvement
-* Bullet list
-Debounce input on onChange handlers to reduce re-renders
+* Debounce input on onChange handlers to reduce re-renders
-* Bullet list
-Split state into more manageable chunks to reduce re-renders(combineReducers)
+* Split state into more manageable chunks to reduce re-renders(combineReducers)
-* Bullet list
-Allow user to choose a theme which is not my current "loud and proud" theme.
+* Allow user to choose a theme which is not my current "loud and proud" theme.
-Allow user to add multiple topics to refine search Allow user to control page size
+* Allow user to add multiple topics to refine search
+* Allow user to control page size